cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - The self-contained program AES-Tool can create self-extracting programs.
-So you can encrypt any file with the AES algorithm, protected by a password (entered as a hexadecimal key).
+So you can encrypt any file with the AES algorithm, protected by a password (the password can be entered in ascii or directly as a hexadecimal key).
   Full functionality also when calling from the command line.
   A self-extracting archive may not be bigger as 4 GB.
 But if you one create the encrypted AES file the original file maybe significantly larger than 4 GB.

-- The self-contained e-learning program about the mathematics behind the asymmetric cryptography presents exhaustively and interactively the elementary number theory.
+- The self-contained e-learning program "NT" about the mathematics behind the asymmetric cryptography presents exhaustively and interactively the elementary number theory.

 - Three applications based on the Chinese remainder theorem:
   * Solving a system of linear modular congruencies using the solar system as an example.
   * Showing how you can calculate (add, subtract or multiply) with modular remainders (residues) instead of the (bigger) actual numbers.
   * Showing the shared secret method (this is an electronic equivalent to the vault mechanism where e.g. at least 3 key-owners must cooperate to open it, but 5 different keys are there).

+- With the dialog "Compute Mersenne Numbers" you can create in less than a minute the biggest primes found in the GIMPS project (they are several million digits long).

 - With the Password Quality Meter (PQM) dialog you can check the resistance of a password with different methods and by defining minimum requirements.